roach013/Wich/README.md

 # Wich
 Linux Networking Scripts And To Do Some Cool Stuffs Too :D

+I Created This Project To Simplify Wireless LAN Security Auditing.

 Functionalities:

   ~~Turn Wireless Managed Interface into Monitor Mode and vise-versa.